shadowforce78/UVSQ/Anglais.md

 7) Have you always worked in the auto industry?
 8) Can I get you a drink?
 9) What do you recommend?
-10) What a lovely weather
+10) What a lovely weather!
 11) How's business?
 12) Have you been to Hong Kong?
 13) Are you here for the conference?